EhsanAsaDev/EhsanAsaDev.github.io/_posts/2021-03-17-How_to_use_Spring_and_Kafka_to_build_a_project_based_on_microservices_architecture.md

 The purpose of this microservice is to fetch car locations from the third party service then produce an event for each car and finally, send it to Kafka.

-For fetching car locations use API, which is provided in the form of the public Docker image. you can use this image car2godeveloper/api-for-coding-challenge docker. when you pull and run it for example on port 3000 you can find API swagger specification is available under this URL: http://localhost:3000/documentation/
+For fetching car locations through an API, which is provided in the form of the public Docker image. you can use this docker image: car2godeveloper/api-for-coding-challenge when you pull and run it for example on port 3000 you can find API swagger specification is available through this URL: http://localhost:3000/documentation/

 For streaming, we should config a scheduler for fetching data periodically.
 I implement it simply in